 The buyer's conveyancer will expect to see these documents.
 These could include a current statement of service charges and a copy of the freehold property's buildings insurance.
 The time required by to source this information is usually the cause of these delays.

 Your lawyer should commence this as soon as possible, because this information can take weeks to collect if it is difficult to contact the managing agent or they are slow to respond.

 I am buying a new build property in Prescot - what do I need to know?

 The legal work for acquiring a new build in Prescot is often more complex than other types of conveyancing.

 A solicitor in Prescot must be able to deal with things like advising on mortgage offer flexibility for delayed completion, handling withdrawal under the Consumer Code for Housebuilders and registering ownership with warranty providers, including NHBC, Advantage and Castle.

 Our specialist team of new build solicitors are highly experienced in helping buyers get the best possible outcome and working to tight developer deadlines.

 I am remortgaging a property in Prescot - do I need a solicitor?

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Prescot could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Our conveyancing team are on the panel for all major lenders, so whether you are you are switching to an offset mortgage with the NatWest or to a discounted-rate mortgage with Virgin Money, we can assist.
+Conveyancing solicitors on the panel for all major lenders - so whether you are you are switching to an offset mortgage with the NatWest or to a discounted-rate mortgage with Virgin Money, we can assist.